Y4shr4j/culos-ai-improvised/ENV_SETUP.md

 ### **Railway (Backend)**
 1. Go to https://railway.app
 2. Create a new project
+3. Set **Source Directory** to `server`
-3. Add all environment variables from the backend section above
+4. Add all environment variables from the backend section above

 ### **Vercel (Frontend)**
 1. Go to https://vercel.com
-2. Import your project
+2. Import your project (select root directory)
 3. Add environment variables from the frontend section above

 ## **Security Notes**